 Can a student apply to JSCC while attending another college?

-Students applying to the Joint Program option may continue to take courses at another institution until the actual start of the NUR 112.
+Students applying to the Joint Program option may continue to take courses at another institution until the actual start of NUR 112.
 Official transcripts should initially be sent upon application to JSCC.
 If taking courses elsewhere the semester before potential admission, students must send an updated transcript prior to the day before they would begin nursing courses.
 For example, if applying for fall admission, transcript should be sent by May 12 (end of spring) and an updated transcript sent at the end of summer semester.

 Joint Enrollment Application FAQs

 The ACT residual is the same test as the national ACT.
 The results are expedited to meet admission deadlines.
 We accept ACT residual results from all Alabama community colleges.